-Henri Lansbury admits he is looking to kickstart his goalscoring season when Nottingham Forest travel to QPR this season.
+Henri Lansbury looking to get off the mark as Nottingham Forest travel to QPR

 The midfielder says he wants to hit double figures this campaign and help replace the void left by departed Michail Antonio.

 And, with Forest yet to really get going this time out, Lansbury’s goals could prove vital in kick-starting the club’s season.

 “I have set myself the target of getting into double figures every season – and I hope I get off the mark soon,” said Lansbury.

 “It would be nice to fill the goal scoring void left by Michail – but I can’t see myself scoring that many.